matriphe/docker/README.md

 This is a collection of `Dockerfiles` to build custom images used by Muhammad Zamroi (matriphe).

+## Nginx Amplify

+The Nginx Amplify using Alpine.
+Based on [their official repository](https://github.com/nginxinc/docker-nginx-amplify).

 ## PHP

 The PHP fpm image that displays `phpinfo()` as `index.php` file that is useful to check if Nginx works with PHP-fpm.